 In addition to a variety of field trips aimed to please all audiences, we also strive to offer art exhibitions where student’s digital media design art works are displayed.
-Our students’ works are often displayed at various art galleries, coffee shops, and public libraries and alike around San Diego, CA. In 2011, the College was proud to present the Legend of Zelda Art Exhibition in downtown San Diego, CA. Students were invited to showcase artwork that paid tribute to The Legend of Zelda.
+Our students’ works are often displayed at various art galleries, coffee shops, and public libraries around San Diego, CA. In 2011, the College was proud to present the Legend of Zelda Art Exhibition in downtown San Diego, CA. Students were invited to showcase artwork that paid tribute to The Legend of Zelda.

 Comic Con International in San Diego

 Providing the students with extraordinary inspiration is always the primary goal of extracurricular events and Comic Con tops the list!
 For the past several years, Platt designers were offered a lottery style ticket selection for a chance to attend the world famous Comic Con International event.
 Previous years have had approximately 130 lucky tickets drawn where Platt students spend a full day exploring the wondrous whimsical art and culture of cartoons, creativity and commerce at a heavily discounted rate.
 With thousands of tickets sold out a year in advance, it is with pleasure we continue to offer such an extraordinary field trip.

 Student dreams become a reality as they descend upon the madness that we humbly call Comic Con International!
 As stated in the Comic Con mission statement, “This event is dedicated to creating awareness of, and appreciation for, comics and related popular art forms, primarily through the presentation of conventions and events that celebrate the historic and ongoing contribution of comics to art and culture.”